 You are interested in working outdoors.
 You probably hate the idea of sitting in an office all day.
 But you want a new career with prospects and a decent income.
 You might think you don't have any relevant experience but you'll be surprised at just how broad this sector is and what a range of opportunities exist.

-One way of finding out more is to attend The Rural List networking event on the second Thursday of every month.
-Run in partnership with the Royal Agricultural University and specialist executive search organisation, The List, this provides an ideal opportunity to talk to employers, educators and veterans about the opportunities which exist and how to prepare for them.
+One way of finding out more is to attend The Rural List Online networking event on the second Thursday of every month.
+This provides an ideal opportunity to talk to employers, educators and veterans about the opportunities which exist and how to prepare for them.

 We will soon host an information hub including links on these pages.
 We area also developing a series of gateway short courses, with various expert partners, which will enable you to get the basic information, experience and confidence you need to then land your first job in the sector.
 In the meantime, drop us an email and we will try and help.